dorjeduck/mostring/README.md

 Alice:
 If I had a world on my own,
-everything would be nonsense.Nothing would be what it is because everything would be what it isn't.
+everything would be nonsense.
+Nothing would be what it is
+because everything would be what it isn't.
-(Size: 134+1, Capacity: 135)
+(Size: 135+1, Capacity: 136)
 ```